 Eric Sprott is the founder of the Corporation and the Chief Executive Officer and Chief Investment Officer of SAM.
-Some of our clients have invested with us because of the personal reputation of Mr. Sprott who is committed to continuing to have an active portfolio management role at the Corporation.
-At the same time, we believe Mr. Sprott has created a strong team at SAM.
-However, if Mr. Sprott retires, suffers from a long-term disability or dies, we may not be able to retain some of our existing clients or employees, which could lead to a decline in our revenues.
+Some of our clients have invested with us because of the personal reputation of Mr. Sprott who is committed to continuing to have an active portfolio management role at SAM.
+While we believe Mr. Sprott has created a strong team at SAM, if Mr. Sprott is unable or unwilling in the future to continue to have an active role, retires, becomes incapacitated or suffers from a long-term disability or dies, we may not be able to retain some of our existing clients or employees, which could lead to a decline in our revenues.

 Rick Rule is the founder of GRIL, SAM USA and RCIC and the Chief Executive Officer of Sprott U.S. Some of our clients have invested with us because of the personal reputation of Mr. Rule who is committed to continuing to have an active portfolio management and leadership role at Sprott U.S. Holdings.
-At the same time, we believe Mr. Rule has created a strong team at Sprott U.S. Holdings.
-However, if Mr. Rule retires, suffers from a long-term disability or dies, we may not be able to retain some of our existing clients or employees, which could lead to a decline in our revenues.
+While we believe Mr. Rule has created a strong team at Sprott U.S. Holdings, if Mr. Rule is unable or unwilling in the future to continue to have an active role, retires, becomes incapacitated or suffers from a long-term disability or dies, we may not be able to retain some of our existing clients or employees, which could lead to a decline in our revenues.